-I found it difficult to listen to most of the music I had in my collection because every album, every song, reminded me of Rich.
+I found it difficult to listen to most of the music I had in my collection because every album, every song, reminded me of Danny.
 Along with my marriage my ability to find solace in the songs I loved had been destroyed.
 The only ones I could play were ones I had bought the weekend before ‘The War’: Carlos Santana, and Billy Joel.
-At the time Rich had ridiculed me for liking them, said that he did not like them so they I had no memories of Rich attached to thembecause I had only played them in my car when I was alone.
+At the time Danny had ridiculed me for liking them, said that he did not like them so they I had no memories of Danny attached to them because I had only played them in my car when I was alone.

 Toni left to return to Cornwall with tears in her eyes because she did not want to leave me.
 I knew that everyone was struggling to see Mois (my Nickname for those who love me) in such a bad way; I was always so strong, and now I was in tatters on the floor.